Video camera tube: Iconoscope

-The problem of low sensitivity to light resulting in low electrical output from transmitting or camera tubes would be solved with the introduction of charge-storage technology by the Hungarian engineer Kálmán Tihanyi in the beginning of 1925.
+The problem of low sensitivity to light resulting in low electrical output from transmitting or camera tubes would be solved with the introduction of charge-storage technology by Tihanyi in the beginning of 1925.
 His solution was a camera tube that accumulated and stored electrical charges (photoelectrons) within the tube throughout each scanning cycle.
 The device was first described in a patent application he filed in Hungary in March 1926 for a television system he dubbed Radioskop.
 After further refinements included in a 1928 patent application, Tihanyi's patent was declared void in Great Britain in 1930, and so he applied for patents in the United States.
 Tihanyi's charge storage idea remains a basic principle in the design of imaging devices for television to the present day.

-In 1923, while employed by the Westinghouse Electric Corporation in Pittsburgh, Pennsylvania, Russian-born American engineer Vladimir Zworykin presented a project for a totally electronic television system to the company's general manager.
+In 1924, while employed by the Westinghouse Electric Corporation in Pittsburgh, Pennsylvania, Russian-born American engineer Vladimir Zworykin presented a project for a totally electronic television system to the company's general manager.
 In July 1925, Zworykin submitted a patent application titled Television System that included a charge storage plate constructed of a thin layer of isolating material (aluminum oxide) sandwiched between a screen (300 mesh) and a colloidal deposit of photoelectric material (potassium hydride) consisting of isolated globules.
 The following description can be read between lines 1 and 9 in page 2: "The photoelectric material, such as potassium hydride, is evaporated on the aluminum oxide, or other insulating medium, and treated so as to form a colloidal deposit of potassium hydride consisting of minute globules.
 Each globule is very active photoelectrically and constitutes, to all intents and purposes, a minute individual photoelectric cell".
 Its first image was transmitted in late summer of 1925, and a patent was issued in 1928.
 However the quality of the transmitted image failed to impress H.P.
 Davis, the general manager of Westinghouse, and Zworykin was asked "to work on something useful".
 A patent for a television system was also filed by Zworykin in 1923, but this filing is not a definitive reference because extensive revisions were done before a patent was issued fifteen years later and the file itself was divided into two patents in 1931.